-For a first-timer in Kyrgyzstan, the Ak-Suu trek is much better hiked east to west than the reverse.
-When you approach from the east you cross a series of passes, glaciers, and lakes, that are seem to be almost intentionally ordered so that you start off stunned by the beauty of the Boz-Uchuk lakes, but are then incrementally more awed by the view from the first pass with the yawning valley below, and after that surprised repeatedly that each pass and valley is measurably grander than the one before it.
+For a first-timer in Kyrgyzstan, the Ak-Suu Traverse Trek is much better done with a guide and from east to west.
+When you approach from the east you cross a series of passes, glaciers, and lakes that all seem to be almost intentionally ordered so that you start off stunned by the beauty of the Boz-Uchuk Lakes, but are then incrementally more awed by the view from the first pass with the yawning valley below, and after that, surprised repeatedly that each pass and valley is measurably grander than the one before it.
 You're genuinely surprised with each pass you crest until you get to Ala-Kol Pass.

-After dragging yourself up the last 200m of loose scree, breathless in the thin 3900m air, you lurch over this pass and are assaulted by the spectacle of the massive emerald Lake Ala-Kol cradled beneath a raw spine of peaks, and fed by a colossal glacier that seems to be lazily oozing down the mountain into the comfort of its pristine azure bath.
+After dragging yourself up the last 200 meters of loose scree, breathless in the thin 3900 meter air, you lurch over this pass and are assaulted by the spectacle of the massive emerald Lake Ala-Kol cradled beneath a raw spine of peaks, and fed by a colossal glacier that seems to be lazily oozing down the mountain into the comfort of its pristine azure bath.

-The Ak-Suu trek is a like a visual symphony with a meandering but seemingly measured build up, and this is the crescendo.
+The Ak-Suu Traverse Trek is like a visual symphony with a meandering but seemingly measured build up, and this is the crescendo.
 It's the bustle in your headrow.
 Even though we still had three days of trekking left after Lake Ala-Kol, I would have been perfectly satisfied to pack up and go home.
 It was obvious that nothing could possibly top it.